niw/open_with_default/README.md

 How to Build and Test
 ---------------------
-Open `OpenWithDefault.xcodeproj` with Xcode then build and run.
+Open `OpenWithDefault.xcodeproj` with Xcode then build.
 Enable developer mode on Extensions page on Chrome, then load unpacked extension from `Extension` folder.

 Build .crx File